hawx/route/README.md

  /user/gordon/profile      no match
  /user/                    no match
 ```

-**Note:** Since this router has only explicit matches, you can not register
-static routes and parameters for the same path segment.
-For example you can not
-register the patterns `/user/new` and `/user/:user` at the same time.

 A *catch-all parameter* has the form `*name` where "name" is the key used to
 retrieve it from the map.
 Catch-all parameters match everything including the